 Applicants are required to furnish vehicles for their skills test that are representative of the class of license for which they are applying.
 However skills tests will not be conducted in a loaded commercial vehicle.
-Additionally, they cannot be performed in a placarded vehicle unless the applicant has completed and passed the TSA Security Threat Assessment.
+Additionally, placarded vehicles are not allowed to be used for skills testing.